 NOTE: If you started an electronic Form I-90 application in the previous e-filing system before March 30, 2015, you will have 30 days to complete and submit it.
 If you do not submit your application within 30 days, it will be deleted and you will need to submit a Form I-90 in USCIS ELIS or by paper.

-- If you file by mail to the USCIS Phoenix Lockbox facility, mail your application to the appropriate location noted below:
+• If you submit a paper application, mail your application to the appropriate location noted below:

 If using U.S. Postal Service (USPS), send to: